Interface and DNS Configuration¶

 The DNS Resolver can work with Multi-WAN but the exact configuration depends on the desired behavior and current settings.

-If DNSSEC is not a requirement for this firewall, or the configured DNS servers support DNSSEC, then the following procedure may be performed instead:
+If the DNS Resolver can use forwarding mode, then the following procedure may be performed instead:

 Check Enable Forwarding Mode under Services > DNS Resolver

 When using the DNS Forwarder or the DNS Resolver in forwarding mode, the firewall uses its routing table to reach the configured DNS servers.
 This means without any static routes configured, it will only use the primary WAN connection to reach DNS servers.
 Gateways must be selected for each DNS server defined on the firewall to use the correct WAN interface to reach that DNS server.
 DNS servers that come from dynamic gateways are automatically routed back out the proper path.
 At least one gateway from each WAN should be selected where possible.

 Navigate to System > General Setup

 Define at least one unique DNS server for each WAN